-The Nomination ad Remuneration Committee was amended to Remuneration Commitee due to the establishment of the shareholders’ nomination board by the Annual General Meeting held March 31,2020.
+The Nomination and Remuneration Committee was amended to Remuneration Commitee due to the establishment of the shareholders’ nomination board by the Annual General Meeting held March 31,2020.

-Meetings of the Board are convened by its chairperson.
-The Board constitutes a quorum when more than half of the members are present at the meeting.
-When votes are cast, the majority opinion will be the Board’s decision and, in the case of a tie, the chairperson will have the casting vote.
+The Chairperson convenes the Board.
+The Board of Directors has a quorum when at least half of its members are present at the meeting.
+Through voting, the majority opinion constitutes the Board’s decision.
+In the event of a tie, the Chairperson has the casting vote.

-The Board is always obliged to act in the Company’s interests and in such a way that its acts or measures are not likely to produce unjustified benefit to any shareholder or other third party at the cost of the Company or another shareholder.
+The Board is always obliged to act in the company’s interests, and in such a way that its actions or measures are not likely to produce unjustified benefit to any shareholder or other third party at the cost of the Company or another shareholder.